Basiiic/BasicHud/README.md

 - if sounds are ear piercing this is just tf2 being tf2 delete the sound.cache folder

-- you may notice the numerous clientschemes, if theres a hud there that isnt in the credits it was used at one point but none of its assets are used now
+- you may notice the numerous clientschemes from hud merger, if theres a hud there that isnt in the credits it was used at one point but none of its assets are used now

 # ISSUES I KNOW ABOUT CURRENTLY